Can I get a home loan with low income?

 warehouse worker looking for a home loan

-Can I get a home loan with government benefits as my income source?
+Can I use government benefits as income source?

-• Family Tax Benefits (Parts A & B)
+• family tax benefits (Parts A and B)

 Understand your cashflow